Definition of Reported Measures

 - Conventional rates express the number of outcomes relative to the size of the population.
 N/A indicates that the data are not available due to the number of events being less than 12.

-- Total counts per year are listed next to conventional rates unless the total number of events is less than 12.
-For hospitalizations, years are aggregated and Total refers to the average counts per year.
+- Total counts are listed next to conventional rates unless the total number of events is less than 12.

 - Some counties have a greater proportion of people who are old or young than other counties, which makes it difficult to compare across counties or over time.
 Scientists often fix this problem through a technique called age adjustment so comparisons can be made.
 In addition to crude rates, we also present age-adjusted rates.